SeanBasu/test/README.md

 Response

-Response will be a confirmation that collaborator is added on all blobbers for the given file You can check all collaborators for a file in metadata json response
+Response will be a confirmation that collaborator is added on all blobbers for the given file.
+You can check all collaborators for a file in metadata json response

 ### Delete collaborator